-How can I be sure my phone will work with the new SIM Only provider ?
+How can I be sure my phone will work with the new SIM ?

 Whichever phone you choose, you’ve got to make sure it works with the same frequencies available from the phone company you’re considering.
 Each phone has a number of frequencies or ‘bands’ which it uses to access the phone company your agreement is with.
 Years ago, your phone would only have had two or three of these bands or frequencies.
 The number of frequencies that phones work with has increased over the years.
 The latest iPhones now work with 14 different bands !

 A key call out here is that Telstra phones ( that’s phones you got under contract with Telstra ) are likely to work on the 850 MHz network.
 Only Telstra use the 850 MHz network in Australia.
 If you want to move across to Telstra, make sure your phone works on that frequency.

 Remember, it is incredibly rare these days to find a combination that won’t work for you.
 If it does happen ( i.e. if you go with Telstra and you’ve got an old phone you bought overseas ) then you’ll be able to take the SIM back to big T for a refund.